ragingwind/cspify/readme.md

 ## How to

-- `--c, components`
+- 'bundle'

-Create a components.js that consisted of vulcanized Polymer/elements in `bower components` which was imported by user applications or elements.
+Tie up all Polymer/elements in `bower components` that those files are imported by user applications or elements.

-- platform
+- 'platform'

 Pack the platform files of Polymer